The Tale of the Unhappy Customer

 Months later I started getting serious about marketing my business and attracting customers and the same thing comes up again and again.
 You have to target your IDEAL customer.
 Your ideal customer isn’t just anyone who is willing to pay your prices.
 Your ideal customer gets you.
 They get your style.
 They get your personality.
 The invest in you as part of their wedding day.
 Yes of course, it’s my customer’s responsbility to make sure that I’m the right wedding photographer for them because wedding photography is not just wedding photography.
 But it’s also my responsibility to make sure I am attracting my ideal customer, that I am making it clear what my style of photography is, what my customers can expect to receive, what type of things I do and don’t do.

 And that’s when I realise I’d gone wrong with The Unhappy Couple.
 I’d totally and completely failed to ensure that we were right for each other.
 It was very easy for me to blame them and dismiss their complaints as outrageous but actually I had never taken the time to ensure that they were a good fit for me and more importantly, I was a good fit for them.
 I was a newly established business, I was eager for bookings and they were willing to pay me actual money to photograph their wedding.
-I didn’t take the time to explain my style of photography, I assumed they would look at my website and understand it (they didn’t), I assumed they would appreciate something a little more artistic and less traditional (they didn’t).
+I didn’t take the time to explain my style of photography, I assumed they would look at my website and understand it (they didn’t – they’d never even looked on the website), I assumed they would appreciate something a little more artistic and less traditional (they didn’t).
 I assumed all wrong.
 You know what they say about assumptions.

 I know now that I should have been clearer with this couple from our very first point of contact about what they could expect from me as their photographer.
 When we met I should have picked up on the fact that they were asking for lots and lots of group shots and realised that they were perhaps looking for more traditional coverage.
 I should have managed their expectations.
 I know now that they would have been happier with a different, more traditional photographer.
 I know that if I’d had taken the time to make sure I was the right photographer for them we could have avoided all the upset and even though I still remain satisfied with the standard of photographs they received from their day, I also still remain sad that one of my customers went away unhappy.